Cavan-M/ChromeExtension-PasswordManagerDump/README.md

 ### Prerequisites to this Tutorial:

  - Windbg is installed on the Host computer, how to install this software can be found [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/).
- - You have access to an elevated command prompt on the target Computer, or can otherwise run commands with elevated priveleges
+ - You have access to an elevated command prompt on the target computer, or can otherwise run commands with elevated priveleges
  - The target computer has an internet connection

 ## Step 1: Get a Debugger to Copy Chrome Memory